ASL Lessons | Bookstore | Library | ASL University Main ►

 Note: A very small amount of material at this site consists of excerpts from texts that I have reviewed and recommend to my students.
 Such excerpts may be copyrighted by others and such being the case you'd best contact the current copyright holders if you plan on using such material in a manner other than that which is protected by the "Fair Use Act."

-PERMISSION REQUEST FOR USE OF MATERIALS
+PERMISSION REQUEST FOR USE OF ASLU MATERIALS

-Full Name/Entity Name: ______________________________
+Full Name/Entity Name:

-Email Address: ______________________________
+Email Address:

-Affiliation (name of school, business if any) ______________________________
+Affiliation such as the name of school, business if any:

-Website or target hosting platform (if any) ______________________________
+Website or target hosting platform if any:

 Nature of the Project: